 Windows have a natural affinity to paper.
 They are rectangular framed areas on screen that can be moved around like their physical counterparts.
 Windows do overlap like real paper does – nearly everywhere in current graphical user interfaces.

 In contrast to paper, computer windows can be resized, and the content area can be much larger than the actual window frame is.
 Horizontal and vertical scrollbars are deployed to move the content into the visible portion of the window.
 The metaphorical relation between windows and paper becomes weak with respect to the content displayed.
 A relation between window and document is more appropriate.

-Especially if paper is represented inside of windows, the different angle of the relationships becomes obvious (cf. Fig. 3.13 on page 75).
+Especially if paper is represented inside of windows, the different angle of the relationships becomes obvious (cf. Fig. 3.13).
 Doug Engelbart argues [Engelbart 88, p.
 219]:

 One way to look at how to use the computer to help work with documents would be the possibility of a conventional word-processor approach.
 It’s a very straightforward way.
 The orientation is to simulate paper on a display, targeted solely to produce hard copy.
 An considerable advantage in many situations, but it is a very anemic example of what the [Augmenting Human Intellect] framework promises.

 Media like paper and book have been with us for several hundred years.
 They have shaped our idea of how text has to be presented.
 It needs to be considered how the new medium computer should deal with our expectations.